chiloanerk/OracleCloudGuides/README.md

 # Oracle Cloud Account Recovery Guides

-This repository contains comprehensive guides on how to recover an Oracle Cloud account, in case you have lost access to it.
+This repository contains guides on how to recover an Oracle Cloud account, in case you have lost access to it.
 The guides cover a variety of scenarios, including:

-* Forgotten password
-* Lost email address
 * Account locked
-* Account compromised
+* Lost authenticator app

-The guides are easy to follow and provide step-by-step instructions, with screenshots and videos where appropriate.
+The guides are easy to follow and provide step-by-step instructions.
 They are also regularly updated to reflect the latest changes to the Oracle Cloud platform.

 ## How to Use These Guides

 To use these guides, simply click on the guide for the scenario that you are facing.
-The guide will then provide you with step-by-step instructions on how to recover your account.

 ## Contributing to These Guides